This is basics about roasting coffee.

-The probe is typical a thermocouple or NTC.
-It differs how quickly they measure (= responsiveness).
-Remember the temperature during roasting changes quickly and steady-state for temperature takes time.
-On the other hand metal do absorb heat quicker than the cellulose chunk beans – so changes in airflow temperature is picked up quicker by the metal probe.
-See my test how airflow affect th BT reading in my roaster.
+The probe is typically a thermocouple or NTC.
+Depending of the specifics of the probe they differ in how quickly they measure (= responsiveness).
+Remember the temperature during roasting changes quickly and reaching a steady-state for temperature takes time.
+On the other hand metal does absorb heat quicker than the cellulose chunk beans – so changes in airflow temperature is picked up quicker by the metal probe.
+See my test how airflow affect the BT reading in my roaster.

 Rob Hoos writes: “The thermocouple is affected by sheath thickness, probe placement relative to the roaster design, probe placement relative to the bean pile, the bean mass, the airflow filtering through the bean mass, air velocity and burner adjustments.” in the article “Our World Thru A Keyhole” from RoastMagazine sep/oct 2017 http://roastmagazine.com/resources/Articles/Roast_SeptOct17_OurWorldThruAKeyhole.pdf

 The bean temperature (BT) measurements are not comparable from roaster to roaster.
-In one roaster FC starts at 200°C, in another roaster it can be 170° or 207°C.
+In one roaster FC might starts at 200°C, in another roaster it might start at 170° or 207°C.